Local configuration overrides¶

 To disable prompt in shell, but still have tmux support or to disable tmux

-the name of the shell (all-caps) that should be affected (e.g. BASH
+the name of the shell (all-caps) that should be affected (e.g. BASH) or use

 variables have no effect after configuration script was sourced (in fish case: